JanSharp/VRCLockstep/notes.md

 TODO: on nth tick? game state safe.
 TODO: raise event delayed by ticks, game state safe.
 TODO: validate input action id fields being serialized by unity
-TODO: when becoming master, associate all input actions without a tick association with the first mutable tick.
-I think that's all that needs to happen
 TODO: use the static Array.Copy wherever possible, because unfortunately the instance function CopyTo doesn't have the majority of the overloads
-TODO: handle it no longer being the oldest player that'll become the new master
 TODO: rename OnMasterChanged to OnMasterClientChanged to prevent potential naming collisions with other systems
 TODO: rename OnTick to OnLockstepTick to prevent potential naming collisions with other systems
-TODO: handle the master leaving while a master change request is in progress
-TODO: handle the player leaving which was requested to be the new master

 - [ ] more consistently send the client joined IA... though looking at it it's already pretty consistent.
 I don't know how it was possible for the client joined IA to just not get run on the master, as though it wasn't even received...
 - [ ] maybe handle receiving tick sync data even when we are owner of the tick sync script